 Arun ValleyDownload full PDF case study

-Pod-Trak were contracted to supply and install all the ETE associated to the Arun Valley re-signalling project.
+Pod-Trak was contracted to supply and install all the ETE associated to the Arun Valley re-signalling project.

-The Arun Valley re-signalling project was an 18 mile upgrade of the aging signalling system which even included the almost extinct semaphore signals.
+The Arun Valley re-signalling project was an 18-mile upgrade of the ageing signalling system which even included the almost extinct semaphore signals.

 To facilitate the upgrade various aspects of the ETE configuration required modification and/or renewal.

 The works included extensive negative bonding enhancements, replacement and alterations.
 This would include upgrading and bringing the existing DC 150sqmm and 240sqmm aluminium Sub-station and TP

 Hut negative return cables up to standard by replacing them with 800sqmm Aluminium cables.